-To establish a stable and sustainable CI/CD pipeline for multi-cloud, teams must carefully identify the deployment...
+To establish a stable and sustainable CI/CD pipeline for multi-cloud deployment, teams must carefully identify...

 The integration of cloud deployment into a standard CI/CD pipeline can go a long way toward eliminating overall app deployment burdens.
 Many CI/CD tools -- commercial and open source alike -- offer direct integrations with multiple cloud service providers that enable a seamless deployment experience with minimal overhead.

-Here's a look at some common ways to achieve that goal, along with the challenges they could bring.
+Here's a look at some common ways to achieve that goal, along with the challenges they could bring in a multi-cloud strategy.

 Atomic file deployments